 - The bile obstruction often causes dramatic symptoms such as severe abdominal pain and jaundice; It is an unlikely cause of elevated bilirubin if you are asymptomatic.

-- Sudden onset right upper abdominal pain (biliary colic).
-The pain often is severe ache and may last for hours.
+- Sudden onset of right upper abdominal pain (biliary colic).
+The pain often is a severe ache and may last for hours.

 - The pain may be felt in the right side of the back and right shoulder.

 - It is often associated with severe nausea and vomiting.

 - Acute onset jaundice (yellowish skin and eye whites).

 - Clay-colored poop due to the lack of bile in the stool.

 Diagnosis and treatment: